 At a Glance

-There are many, many responses to workplace sexual harassment.
+There are many responses to workplace sexual harassment.
 Not all options are open to all workers, but all workers have options.
-Depending on your individual circumstances and desired outcomes, you can pursue available options that best suit your needs.
-These options are discussed in detail elsewhere on the site but this brief overview can help you navigate options for responding to workplace sexual harassment.
+Depending on your circumstances and desired outcomes, you can pursue options that best suit your needs.
+These options are discussed in detail elsewhere on the site.
+However, this brief overview can help you navigate options for responding to workplace sexual harassment.

 Where Can I Go for Help?

-Grievances – Unions may move forward with a grievance.
+Grievances – If you make a complaint about workplace sexual harassment to your union, they may file a grievance.
 Only the union can decide whether to file a grievance, but they must represent workers fairly when making this decision.

-Workers' Compensation Claim (WCB)- Workers who have been psychologically or physically injured by workplace sexual harassment and need time off to recover and/or have medical or counselling costs may choose to make a claim to WCB.
-The workplace must be one that is covered under Workers’ Compensation but can be a federal or provincial workplace.
+Workers' Compensation Claim (WCB) – Workers who have been psychologically or physically injured by workplace sexual harassment may need time off to recover or have medical or counselling costs that need to be covered.
+In this case, they may choose to make a claim to WCB.

 What Kind of Help Can I Get?